Graduated Approach

 • Early Learning and Childcare Team (ELCCT)

-• Targeted Education Support Service (TESS) and Educational Psychology Service (EPS): Support can be discussed with the school’s EP or TESS teacher in the school’s Review, Development and Planning (RDP) meeting, and centralised training can also be booked through the Services for Schools (SFS) portal
+• Targeted Education Support Service (TESS) and Educational Psychology Service (EPS): Support can be discussed with the school’s Educational Psychologist or TESS teacher in the school’s Review, Development and Planning (RDP) meeting, and centralised training can also be booked through the Services for Schools (SFS) portal

 • Professionals from other services such as CAMHS Link Service, Attendance, Ethnic Minority Achievement Service (EMAS), Specialist Sensory Education Team (SSET) and the Virtual School Team (VST) can also support with universal strategies.